Our underlying focus to develop and maintain market leadership in emerging markets is reflected in our people.

 Mr. Odenigwe is an avid team player and an apostle of integrity as an integral part of any corporate entity.
 He enjoys playing Golf.

-‘Niyi trained as an Investment Analyst with over 16 years post-qualification experience spanning Publishing, Oil & Gas and Financial Services sectors.
-He acquired tremendous experience in key industry areas that include Sales, Asset Management, Corporate and Investment Banking within Sub-Saharan Africa with his involvement in the origination, structuring and execution of financial advisory and capital raising deals worth over US$5 billion, and had co-advised Funds with AUM in excess of US$1 billion in the last 10 years.
+Mr. Oloruntoba trained as an Investment Analyst with over 16years post qualification experience spanning Publishing, Oil &Gas and Financial Services industries.
+He acquired tremendous experience in key industry areas that include Sales, Asset Management, Corporate and Investment Banking within the Sub-Saharan Africa with his involvement in the origination, structuring and execution of financial advisory and capital raising deals worth over US$5billion, and had co-advised Funds with AUM in excess of US$1billion in the last 10 years.

-He left Butterpot Capital in January 2016 to join Rosebank Capital as the pioneer Chief Executive Officer.
+He left Butterpot Capital in January 2016 to join Rosebank Capital.

 Neville holds a Bachelor of Science (Mathematics and Computer Science) degree from University of KwaZulu-Natal and an MBA (Finance) from the Wits Business School, University of the Witwatersrand, South Africa.